dipu-bd/lightnovel-crawler/README.md

 ### Adding new source

+- Use `lncrawl --bot lookup` first to auto-generate your crawler from an existing template.
-- Create new crawler using the [`sources/_template.py`](https://github.com/dipu-bd/lightnovel-crawler/blob/master/sources/_template.py) as template.
-Read the comments on the file for instructions.
+- Check inside the [`sources/_examples`](https://github.com/dipu-bd/lightnovel-crawler/blob/master/sources/_examples).
+Read all the comments of all the files.
+And pick the one you like.
 - You can find plenty examples in the `sources` folder.
+Try to check the latest ones
 - Put your source file inside the language folder.
   The `en` folder has too many files, therefore it is grouped using the first letter of the domain name.
+- Before making commit format files using `blake` formatter, and use `scripts/lint.sh` or `scripts/lint.bat` to check linting issues.

 ### Adding new Bot